swannodette/swannodette.github.com/_posts/2013-07-31-extracting-processes.md

 I believe there are three main elements not called Model View Controller (nor any other arbitrary variation on that tired old theme).
-The trichotomic design I'd like to suggest is far more
+The trichotomic design I'd like to suggest is more
 fundamental:

   1. Event stream processing